History of equity and trusts: Supremacy over the Common Law

 The Tudor period saw a change in nomenclature such that the justice being administered by the Chancellor began to be known as 'Equity'.
-Around this time, the jurisdiction also came under increased scrutiny due to a perception that deciding cases according to the conscience of one man was arbitrary and contrary to the Common Law.
-These concerns reached their zenith during the Chancellorship of Cardinal Wolseley (1515-29).
+Around this time the jurisdiction also came under increased scrutiny due to a perception that deciding cases according to the conscience of one man was arbitrary and contrary to the Common Law.
+These concerns reached their zenith during the Chancellorship of Cardinal Wolseley (1515–29).
 While his successor as Chancellor, Thomas More, did much to close the growing enmity between the Chancellor and the Common Law judges, by the mid-1550s the practice of Court of Chancery had become both too distinct from the law and too embedded to disappear or merge with the Common Law.

 Background

 The reliance on the conscience of the Chancellor as the way cases were decided made the relationship between the Equity and the Common Law susceptible to the personal relationship between the Chancellor and the Common Law Judges.
 For example, in 1482 a Chief Justice of the King's Bench threatened to contradict an injunction issued the Chancellor by releasing, through a writ of habeas corpus, anybody the Chancellor imprisoned pursuant to his injunction.
 Nonetheless, relations were generally harmonious.

-By the Tudor period, however, frictions were beginning to increase.
-There was a growing sense in Common Law legal circles that 'conscience' was an unsatisfactory way to resolve cases.
-Eg, the author of The Doctor and Student, an early 16th century legal treatise structured as a dialogue between a civilian Doctor of Law and a student of the common law, heavily criticised the interference of the Chancellor in the justice being imparted in the Common Law courts.
+By the Tudor period, frictions were beginning to increase.
+There was a growing sense in Common Law legal circles that 'conscience' was an unsatisfactory way to resolve cases. e.g., the author of The Doctor and Student, an early 16th century legal treatise structured as a dialogue between a civilian Doctor of Law and a student of the common law, heavily criticised the interference of the Chancellor in the justice being imparted in the Common Law courts.
 It particularly condemned 'conscience' as a deficient and fickle standard by which to administer justice.

 Furthermore, as mentioned above, some Tudor Chancellors like Wolseley had become increasingly antagonistic and dismissive towards the Common Law.